eliannyscer/eliannyscer.github.io/python/numbers.md

 print (6.1/ 1.0)
 ```

-`Output` As a result you can see that everyone have decimal, even if is a whole number
+`Output:` As a result you can see that everyone have decimal, even if is a whole number

 ```python
 4.0